Deploying Agents¶

 graph LR

-A[Configure site<br/>in manager] --> B[Generate<br/>admin API key] --> C[Deploy agent<br/>on Proxmox node] --> D[Verify agent<br/>pulls config] --> E[Import node<br/>in manager]
+A[Configure site<br/>in manager] --> B[Generate<br/>admin API key] --> C[Deploy agent<br/>on Proxmox node] --> D[Verify agent<br/>checks in] --> E[Import node<br/>in manager]

 classDef step fill:#f9f9f9,stroke:#333,stroke-width:1px